realm/realm-kotlin-samples/MultiplatformDemo/README.md

-## Kotlin Multiplatform demo App using a shared business logic with:
+## Kotlin Multiplatform demo App using a shared business logic:

 The demo works on Android, iOS, macOS and JVM (currently Mac & Linux).